Capacity of Finite-State Channels with Delayed Feedback: Notation and Preliminaries

 As shown in the theorem below, the feedback capacity of a strongly connected\footnote{A FSC is strongly connected if for any states $s,s^{\prime}\in\mathcal{S}$, there exit an integer $T$ and an input distribution $\{P_{X_t|S_{t-1}}\}_{t=1}^{T}$ such that $\sum_{t=1}^T P_{S_t|S_0}(s|s^{\prime})>0$.} FSC is given by a multi-letter expression that cannot be computed directly. \begin{theorem}[\!\cite{PermuterCuffVanRoyWeissman08}, Th.
 3] The feedback capacity of a strongly connected FSC is

 \end{theorem}

-In this paper, we consider a communication setting with delayed feedback as depicted in Fig. \ref{fig:FSC}.
-The encoder has access to the message $M$ and the channel outputs delayed by $d$ time instances.
-That is, the encoder outputs $x_t$ as a function of $M$ and the channel outputs up to time $t-d$, where $d\geq 1$ is a finite integer.
-This setting captures the conventional instantaneous feedback case when $d=1$.
-An interesting problem beyond the scope of the current paper is to consider a delay parameter $d$ that can scale with the block length communication.
+In this paper, we consider a communication setting that involves delayed feedback of $d$ time instances, as depicted in Fig. \ref{fig:FSC}.
+In particular, at time $t$, the encoder has access to the message $m$ and the channel outputs up to time $t-d$.
+As a result, the encoder output $x_t$ is a function of both the message and the delayed feedback.
 The channel input $x_t$ then goes through a FSC, and the resulting output $y_t$ enters the decoder.
 The encoder then receives the feedback sample with a delay of $d$ time instances.
 When the feedback has a delay of $d$ time instances, the maximization over the directed information in Theorem \ref{FSC_feedback_Capacity} is performed over $P(x^n\|y^{n-d})$ instead of over $P(x^n\|y^{n-1})$ \cite{PermuterWeissmanGoldsmith}.